Running Shoes: Advice

 Read More >

 This is a stability model in the Asics running range.
-It has specific technology that has been designed to cradle your heel, and stabilise your midfoot to reduce the speed and degree of pronation.
+It has specific technology that has been designed to cradle your heel and stabilise your midfoot to reduce the speed and degree of pronation.

 If your personal running biomechanics need more support than standard shoes can offer you should choose a neutral shoe to fit a custom-made orthotic.
 Orthotics are insoles that are designed specifically for your biomechanical needs.
 They can encourage movements of the foot that are positive for your biomechanics and reduce others that are less helpful.
 James is a specialist in knee foot and ankle and has designed custom orthotics for thousands of happy runners.

 This is not medical advice.
 We recommend a consultation with a medical professional such as James McCormack.
-He offers Online Physiotherapy Appointments.
+He offers Online Physiotherapy Appointments weekly.